 Proof General form of this result can be found in Lübbecke (2011).
-Because we know that $\sum{p \in \mathcal{P}'} x_p = 1$ for an optimal solution of the MP, one cannot improve v(RLPM) by more than 1 times the smallest reduced cost v(PP), hence $v(LPM) \geq v(RLPM) + v(PP)$.
+Because we know that $\sum{s \in S'} x_s = 1$ for an optimal solution of the MP, one cannot improve v(RLPM) by more than 1 times the smallest reduced cost v(PP), hence $v(LPM) \le v(RLPM) + v(PP)$.

-Remark 1 Note that in order for the bound in lemma 1 to be valid, the pricing sub-problem should be solved to optimality.
+Remark 1 Note that in order for the bound in lemma 1 to be valid; the pricing subproblem should be solved to optimality.
 In general, the dual bound is not monotone over the iterations, this is called the yo-yo effect.

-4 A heuristic solution approach for the pricing sub-problem
+A heuristic solution approach for the pricing sub-problem

-In this section we develop a dynamic programming based greedy algorithm to obtain an approximate solution to the pricing sub-problem.
+In this section, we develop a dynamic programming based greedy algorithm to obtain an approximate solution to the pricing sub-problem.
 This heuristic algorithm can be used inside the column generation procedure to obtain an approximate solution for the patrolling game.
-To solve the pricing subproblem we use a greedy algorithm to generate schedules.
+To solve the pricing sub-problem, we use a greedy algorithm to generate schedules.
 We define a patrol as a detailed course of action for one team that determines what to do at each time period t.
 Note that a patrol is different from a schedule.
 While a schedule determines the complete course of action for all teams, a patrol does so for only one team.
 The definitions match if we have only one security team.
-For each security team the greedy algorithm assigns a patrol that maximizes $\sum{j \in J} \sum{t \in T} c{jt} q{jt} d_j a{jt}^p (1 - w{jt})$, where w{jt} is a binary variable equal to 1 if station j at time t is already covered.
-To find such patrol we use a dynamic programming algorithm.
-The details of the dynamic programming approach are presented in subsection 4.1.
-In subsection 4.2 the overall greedy algorithm is presented and some results on the quality of the proposed algorithm are presented.
+For each security team the greedy algorithm assigns a patrol that maximizes $\sum{j \in J} \sum{t \in T} c{jt} q{jt} d_j a{jt}^p (1-w{jt})$, where w{jt} is a binary variable equal to 1 if station j at time t is already covered.
+To find such a patrol, we use a dynamic programming algorithm.
+The details of the dynamic programming approach are presented in Subsection "Dynamic programming procedure".
+In Subsection "Overall heuristic procedure", the overall greedy algorithm is presented and some results on the quality of the proposed algorithm are presented.